HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

   sql_file="hsts_attributes.sql",
 ) }}

-We see a continuing increase in the number of pages using a HSTS header, with a rise of 6 percentage points [compared to last edition](../2024/security#fig-8), up to 36% of all pages visited on mobile.
+We see a continuing increase in the number of pages using an HSTS header, with a rise of 6 percentage points [compared to last edition](../2024/security#fig-8), up to 36% of all pages visited on mobile.

 Servers can include a number of directives in the header to communicate additional preferences to the browser.
-The `max-age` directive that tells the browser for how long to continue only using HTTPS is required, the others are optional.
+For example, the `max-age` directive tells the browser how long it is required to continue using only HTTPS.
+The other directives, `includeSubDomains` and `preload`, are optional.

 {{ figure_markup(
   image="hsts-directives.png",